Techtonica/curriculum/databases/relational-databases.md

 Also briefly review: [LucidChart: What is a Database Model?](https://www.lucidchart.com/pages/database-diagram/database-models).
 Be sure to read the [Relational Model](https://www.lucidchart.com/pages/database-diagram/database-models?a=1) section, and briefly skim over the rest just so you're aware that there are many types of database models.
 The only one we're working with here is the relational model, so don't worry about learning the rest yet.

-- Go through the complete tutorial mentioned in the Materials Section.
+- Look through the rest of the links in the Materials Section.
 [SQL Fiddle](http://sqlfiddle.com) is the tool where you can implement your sql knowledge.
 Practically implement creating a database schema and perform operations on it using the tool.

+#### Relational Database Basics
 - The specific problems a database solves
   - Persistence of information
   - Centralized information